playgameservices/cpp-ios-basic-samples/samples-ios/NativeGame/README.md

 6. Open project settings.
 Select the "NativeGame" target and, on the "Summary" tab, change the Bundle Identifier to something appropriate for your Provisioning Profile.
-(It will probably look like com.<your_company>.CollectAllTheStars) and the package name in the play console.
+(It will probably look like com.<your_company>.NativeGame) and the package name in the play console.
-7. Click the "Info" tab and go down to the bottom where you see "URL Types".
-Expand this and change the "Identifier" and "URL Schemes" from the default package name to whatever you used in Step 3.
+7. Return to the Play Console, and in your game configuration, select Achievements.
-8. If you have already created this application in the Play Console (because you have created the Android or web version of the game, for example), you can skip steps 4 and 5 below.
-All you will need to do is...
+  At the bottom of the list, click "Get Resources" and select Objective-C.
-    * Link the iOS version of your game, as described in the "Link Your Platform- Specific Apps" section of the console documentation
+  Copy the definitions to the clipboard.
+Then back in XCode, open the file GPGSIds.h and paste the resource definitions.
-    * Create a separate client ID for the iOS version of the game, as described in the "Create a client ID" section of the [Console Documentation](https://developers.google.com/games/services/console/enabling).
+8. Click the "Info" tab and go down to the bottom where you see "URL Types".
-        * Use the Bundle ID that you created in Step 1.
+  You need to add 2 URL types.
+In one URL type, the Identifier needs to be a unique string such as com.google.ReverseClientId.
+Specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is YOUR_CLIENT_ID_CODE.apps.googleusercontent.com, then specify com.googleusercontent.apps.YOUR_CLIENT_ID in the URL Schemas field.
-9. Once that's done, open up your `ViewController.mm` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID, Achievement ID and Leaderboard ID.
+  In the other URL type, specify a unique string in the Identifier field, such as "BundleId".
+Specify your app's bundle identifier in the URL Schemas field.

 That's it!
 Your application should be ready to run!